ZarnackGroup/racoon_clip/docs/all_options.rst

 Demultiplexing
 ---------------------------------

-Demultiplexing can optionally be performed.
+Demultiplexing can be performed optionally.

 - **demultiplex** (True/False): *default False*; Whether demultiplexing still has to be done.
-- **barcodes_fasta** (path to fasta): Path to fasta file of antisense sequences of used barcodes.
+- **barcodes_fasta** (path to fasta): Path to fasta file with antisense sequences of used barcodes.
 Not needed if data is already demultiplexed.
 UMI sequences should be added as N.

 .. code-block:: text